United for ALICE

 ALICE IN ACTION

 The United for ALICE project provides a comprehensive and unbiased picture of financial hardship in Wisconsin.
-United Way of Wisconsin, in partnership with the local United Way's in our state has released the 2023 Wisconsin ALICE Report.
-The release of this ALICE Report for Wisconsin comes on the heels of the COVID-19 pandemic.
-The pandemic exposed exactly the issues of the economic hardship that United for ALICE and the ALICE data work to reveal.
+United Way of Wisconsin, in partnership with the local United Way's in our state, has released a new update to the 2024 Wisconsin ALICE Report.

-In Wisconsin, 34% of households struggle to afford the basic necessities of housing, child care, health care, food, and transportation, 23% of that fall into the ALICE demographic.
-In Wood County, 40% of the population is living below the ALICE Threshold; in Adams County it's 43%.
+In Wisconsin, 35% of households struggle to afford the basic necessities of housing, child care, health care, food, and transportation.
+While some of these struggling households fall below the Federal Poverty Limit, the majority are within the ALICE demographic.
+In Wood County, 35% of the population is living below the ALICE Threshold; in Adams County it's 44%.
 What is needed for a household to survive?
 Click on the reports below to see what income level is needed to support families basic needs of housing, child care, food, transportation and health care in our communities.

 ALICE Fact Sheet for Adams County